WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 ## References:

-[1] D. Bakry, F. Barthe, P. Cattiaux, and A. Guillin.
+D. Bakry, F. Barthe, P. Cattiaux, and A. Guillin.
 A simple proof of the Poincaré inequality for a large class of probability measures including the log-concave case.
 Electron.
 Comm.
 Probab., 13:60–66, 2008.

-[2] D. Bakry, I. Gentil, and M. Ledoux.
-Analysis and Geometry of Markov Diffusion Operators.
-Springer, 2014.